ccasares/grovepi-iotcs/README.md

  * Setup and initialize the GrovePi board and actual devices
  * Watch the devices and, as new data comes in, send it to its virtual device instance in IoTCS.

 I decided to perform the above operations synchronously, that is, initialize IoTCS communication _before_ setting up GrovePi.
 And watch the devices _after_ the initialization procedures end.
 Some operations might have been performed concurrently, but anyhow I wanted to do everything in serial.
-Thus, I've heavily used the `async` NodeJS package (more [here](http://caolan.github.io/async)).
+Thus, I've heavily used the `async` NodeJS package (more [here](http://caolan.github.io/async)) because NodeJS is fully asynchronous.
 These are the key parts of my code:

 ```javascript
 var proximity = new Device('Proximity Sensor');